 - DC local and global connections, amplified by the reach of American University’s alumni network.

 The arts management program focuses across all arts disciplines, including the visual arts.
 Typically an incoming class consists of 20-30 percent visual arts students.
 The Katzen Arts Center and its 30,000 square-foot gallery space offers vast opportunities for those interested in visual arts.
 With this individually-designed curriculum, visual arts students may take electives and rotating topic courses in museum management, art history, etc.

 The DPA offers a limited number of competitive fellowships for areas, including graduate recruitment, dance facilities manager, and teaching.
-Students interested in being considered for fellowships must submit a complete application no later than January 15 and include his or her request for consideration in the personal statement.
-Students are encouraged to pursue other areas of financial aid, including outside scholarships, federal loans, etc. Please visit the College of Arts and Sciences admissions Web site for more financial aid information.
+Students interested in being considered for fellowships must submit a complete application no later than February 1 and include his or her request for consideration in the personal statement.
+Students are encouraged to pursue other areas of financial aid, including outside scholarships, federal loans, etc. Please visit the College of Arts and Sciences admissions for more financial aid information.

 Arts management students may participate in any of the DPA or university ensembles and performances.
 One credit per semester for a maximum of 3 credits may be applied to his/her academic program.